 - Dry erase markers

-I cut out the cherries and ice cream scoops and folded the dice along the lines before glueing the cubes together with hot glue.
+I cut out the cherries and ice cream scoops and folded the dice along the lines before gluing the cubes together with hot glue.

 This was such a fun and simple way to work on place value!